mobileink/migae-examples/ex0a/README.md

 You can ignore the "stale" directory; it has something to do with how Leiningen works.

 Now let's test the servlet.
-If you've install lein-migae, do:
+If you've installed lein-migae, do:

-    ex0a $ lein migae jetty
+    ex0a $ lein migae jetty start

 If not, do: